"She respects the need for sacred space by being unobtrusive and gentle in her guidance."

 Hannah has wanted to be a midwife since 12 years old, after completing a research project on the worldwide needs of pregnant people and their babies.
 This desire was solidified on a 3-month humanitarian trip after high school to Uganda, Africa, where she supported a mother who experienced the loss of her baby.
 Since then, Hannah balanced working with pregnant friends & family, volunteering as an EMT in rural Montana, and working as an ophthalmic technician for an eye clinic.
 She began consistently pursuing birth work in 2016 through preparing for midwifery school, working as doula, and observing births with a local obstetrician.

 Hannah lives in Bremerton with her husband and their two cats.
 She nurtures herself through gardening, hiking, reading, and crafting, and nurtures her relationships through intentional conversation and good food.
 Hannah is passionate about supporting pregnant people through the childbearing year and empowering them to make health decisions that are best for themselves, their babies, and their families.
 She is thrilled for the opportunity to further her midwifery training with Morgan and Meredith!

 "Morgan and Meredith work as such a great team during labor and birth, and I felt completely secure, safe, and supported."

 Some midwifery practices have one midwife, where others consist of multiple midwives in one practice.
 We offer holistic support to one another, which in turn supports our clients.
-For nearly three years, we've been exploring what it means to be compassionate, attentive, evidence-informed midwives - together.
+For three years, we've been exploring what it means to be compassionate, attentive, evidence-informed midwives - together.

 You'll get to know both midwives throughout your pregnancy.
 Depending on where you live, you may have more visits scheduled with one midwife over another midwife.
 We share on-call time (since midwives are on-call 24/7, 365 days per year) responding to client phone calls and e-mails.
 Both midwives aim to attend all births together.